B. R. Shetty: Career

 In 2003, Shetty founded NMC Neopharma, a UAE-based pharmaceutical manufacturer.
 Inaugurated by the then President of India, A. P. J. Abdul Kalam in Abu Dhabi, Neopharma is centered on using the concept of modular manufacturing following global benchmarks in manufacturing technology and putting in place efficient control mechanisms.
 Neopharma has a research and development wing and works to provide quality medicines at affordable prices.
 The company also contracts manufacturing for international pharmaceutical companies as well as generic brands for companies including, but not limited to, Merck, Pfizer, AstraZeneca, and Boots UK.

 In 2012, Shetty led NMC through an IPO on the London Stock Exchange, which raised $330 million.
 The funds went towards building a specialty hospital in Khalifa City, Abu Dhabi.

 In June 2016, Shetty announced that he was building the first medical university in Abu Dhabi in honor of Sheikh Zayed.
 That same month, he was elected to be chairman of the Indian Business/Professional Group.
 In August 2016, Shetty announced that he was building a 400-bed super-specialty hospital in Udupi in Karnataka through B R S Ventures.
 Shetty also owned a hospital in Alexandria, two hospitals in Nepal, and acquired a hospital in Cairo as part of his personal portfolio under the same company.

 In August 2019, BRS Ventures announced plans to invest $5 billion in developing healthcare facilities across India.

-In February 2020, a Bloomberg News report cast doubts on his real holding amidst the short-selling of NMC Health by Muddy Waters Research Also in February 2020, Shetty was ousted from the NMC Health board following a corporate governance scandal over his holdings in the company.
+In February 2020, reports emerged regarding shareholder disclosures and ownership interests in NMC Health.
+During the same period, Shetty resigned from his position as Co-Chairman and Director of NMC Health while investigations and regulatory reviews concerning the company were underway.

+During that period, the company experienced a number of developments related to corporate governance and financial disclosures.

 On 8 April 2020, NMC went into Administration in the UK due to the insolvency of the company.